metashade/metashade/README.md

 ### Generating C-like scopes and local variables

-Metashade uses Python variables to represent variables in target C-like shading languages, but there obviously major differences in their behavior, namely:
+Metashade uses Python variables to represent variables in target C-like shading languages, but there are obviously major differences in their behavior, namely:
 * C-like languages have different scoping rules than Python.
-* In Python, variables are always assigned by reference and the same variable can point to different objects of different types in its lifetime.
+* In Python, variables are always assigned by reference and the same variable can point to different objects, possibly of different types in its lifetime.
 Variables in C-like shading languages, in contrast, are typed statically and are assigned by value.

 The following Python mechanisms are used in Metashade to emulate the C-like semantics at Python code's run time.